ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

    to wait in the queue for your job to start executing, but it will execute automatically when resources are available.

-There is an additional way to access compute resources on MASSIVE using the Strudel interface, which we will cover later.
+There is an additional way to access compute resources on MASSIVE with the Strudel interface, which we will cover later.

 ## Interactive jobs (srun and smux)